Help! The kids are home.

 - Baking.
 Seriously, use this time to do fun things in the kitchen.
 Once a day is probably all you can handle, but do the one thing.
 Tie it in with a book you read to the kids.
 Read a book about bears and make teddy bear pancakes.
 Make blueberry muffins and read Blueberries for Sal.
 Make monster cookies after reading about a monster.
 Read Stone Soup then let you kids help make it.
 Bring in math while you’re doing recipes!
 Add pennies to pancakes or quarters if you’re afraid kids will swallow the pennies).
 Let kids have a turn choosing a food item to make.

 - Crafts and Cooking.
 Choose fun activities that encourage creativity and physical activity.
 Provide yarn, paper scraps, crayons, chalk, and anything else to give your kids a chance to serve their creative bent.
-Let them make a mess!
-Have at it!
+Let them make a mess and have at it!

 - Dig for Treasure.
 Look for the things you have in your house that can be educational.
 Send kids on a treasure hunt to see how many books, toys, etc. they can find that begin with a certain letter.
 They’ll find other treasures that they forgot were theirs – and more vices for entertainment!

 - Encourage entertainment.
 Read a story to your kids and let them practice acting it out for an after-dinner performance.
 Bible stories or favorite nursery rhymes are also possibilities.
-Let adults guess what the story is about.
-Have them act it out.
+Let the kids act out the story and have the adults guess what the story is about.

 - Games.
 How many games in your closet have you never played as a family?
 Get started.
 Include all the kids.
 Let each child take turns choosing the game of the day.